ericgolftourney/StoreLocatorPlus/readme.txt

 * Strip extra whitespace around tags to improve search
 * Updated CSV loader to detect and process Mac based line endings.
 * CSV loader checks number of columns and reports error message if too many are found.
+* Debugging mode turns on debugging in store-locator-js.php for JavaScript issues.

 = 1.7.4 (March 14th 2011) =